 You would think that in a city where fresh tofu, noodles, and every green herb under the sun abounds, finding Hanoi vegetarian food would be a snap.
 But when I first got to Hanoi, I was frustrated and disappointed at almost every meal.
-It was just so hard to find good, inexpensive vegetarian food in Hanoi’s Old Quarter.
+It was just so hard to find good, inexpensive vegetarian food in Vietnam and especially in Hanoi’s Old Quarter.

-Now, after almost three weeks staying in Hanoi, I have explored and found my favourite street food stalls, restaurants, and dessert vendors in Hanoi’s Old Quarter.
+Now, after almost three weeks staying in Hanoi, I have explored and found my favourite Hanoi vegetarian street food stalls, restaurants, and dessert vendors for vegetarian food in Hanoi Old Quarter.

-Jane’s note: Be warned, before you book your ticket to Hanoi, that if you want to eat outside of the vegan restaurants, it’s almost impossible to avoid fish sauce in Vietnamese food.
-Some of my suggestions are not, strictly speaking, vegetarian because they or their dipping sauces contain a few drops of fish sauce.
-If you can’t reconcile yourself to eating a tiny bit of fish sauce when you visit Vietnam, you will miss out on the best eating experiences in Hanoi.
+Jane’s note: Be warned, before you book your ticket to Hanoi, that vegetarian Vietnamese food sometimes contains fish sauce.
+I know, that makes it not vegetarian!
+I have noted which of my suggestions contain a few drops of fish sauce.
+If you can’t reconcile yourself to eating a tiny bit of fish sauce when you visit Vietnam, you will miss out on the best vegetarian Hanoi experiences.

 OK, read on for my guide to…